 Canonsburg is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,922 people and seven constituent neighborhoods, Canonsburg is the 130th largest community in Pennsylvania.

-Unlike some boroughs, Canonsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canonsburg are a mix of both white- and blue-collar jobs.
-Overall, Canonsburg is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Canonsburg who work in office and administrative support (13.51%), sales jobs (9.35%), and business and financial occupations (7.85%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Canonsburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Canonsburg is a borough of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Canonsburg who work in office and administrative support (12.58%), sales jobs (12.01%), and management occupations (9.50%).

 Also of interest is that Canonsburg has more people living here who work in computers and math than 95% of the places in the US.

+Canonsburg is a somewhat ethnically-diverse borough.
 The people who call Canonsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canonsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Canonsburg include Italian, Irish, Polish, and English.
+Important ancestries of people in Canonsburg include Irish, Italian, Polish, and English.

 The most common language spoken in Canonsburg is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Spanish and Greek.